 Forward margins: Forward margin is the discount or premium between the spot rate and the forward rate for a currency.

 Future: The other word for ‘future’ is forward exchange.
-When the delivery is later than ‘Spot’ for buying and selling a currency, it is called Future or forward exchange.
+When the delivery is later than ‘Spot’ for buying and selling a currency, it is called Future or Forward Exchange.

-Commodity hedging: A person resident in India, who has a commodity exposure and faces risks due to volatile commodity prices, can hedge the price risk in the International Commodity Exchanges/Markets, using hedging products such as, futures and options, which are exchange traded and Over the Counter (OTC) derivatives as permitted by the Reserve Bank from time to time.
+Commodity hedging: A person resident in India, who has commodity exposure and faces risks due to volatile commodity prices, can hedge the price risk in the International Commodity Exchanges/Markets, using hedging products such as futures and options, which are exchange-traded and ‘Over The Counter’ (OTC) derivatives as permitted by the Reserve Bank from time to time.
 Prior approval from the Reserve Bank / an AD Category – I bank is required.

-Hot Money: Short term funds moving from one place to another in search of better returns are called Hot Money
+Hot Money: Short-term funds moving from one place to another in search of better returns are called Hot Money

-Inconvertible Currency: A currency which cannot be exchanged for other currencies is called inconvertible currency.
+Inconvertible Currency: A currency that cannot be exchanged for other currencies is called inconvertible currency.
 This happens when such currency is forbidden by the foreign exchange regulation or there is no buyer for that currency.

-Intervention: Intervention means intervention of Central Bank (RBI in India) in the exchange market to stabilize the rates of home currency or to influence the external value of a currency.
+Intervention: Intervention means intervention of the Central Bank (RBI in India) in the exchange market to stabilize the rates of home currency or to influence the external value of a currency.

 Intraday position: The overall position of various currencies a dealer is permitted to hold during the dealing day for a specified period.

 Leads and lags: When currency adjustment seems to be apparent, to take profit or avoid imminent loss, the foreign exchange cover is either accelerated or delayed.
 The method of accelerating or delaying foreign exchange cover is called leads and lags.